-If your instrument supports uploading of angles, the set direction button will be available to you.
+If your instrument supports uploading of angles, the Set To Direction option will be available to you.
 If it doesn't support this it will be grayed out.
-To the right of this button you will see the direction field which will contain a value based on two factors:
+Beside the pull-down list you will see the direction field which will contain a value based on two factors:

-If you specified points for both the occupy and backsight points, then you will see the computed (inversed) direction.
+1) If you specified a points for the occupy and backsight points, you will see the computed (inversed) direction.

-If you specified a setup point and a direction to the backsight, you will see the direction that you previously entered.
+2) If you specified a setup point and a direction to the backsight, you will see the direction that you previously entered.

-You can change the value if you want or accept the one that is shown.
-When you press the Set Dir button it will upload the angle to your instrument and set it as the current plate reading.
+When you press the Accept button, FieldGenius will upload the angle to your instrument and set it as the current plate reading.
 When you Accept the setup, this value will be used as the backsight plate reading in the raw file.